JGlassMSI/ScheduleSim/readme.md

  * The schedule-selector in the bottom-left selects one of three schedules
  * Roll the mouse wheel up and down to control the zoom level of the graph
  * Click and drag left and and right to scroll the graph.
+ * Middle click on the graph to jump to a specific time.

 ## Usage